VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 if (!isValid)
 {
-    throw new Exception("The massage signature is not valid");
+    throw new Exception("The message signature is not valid");
 }

 var decryptedMessage = CryptoHelper.Decrypt(encryptedModel.EncryptedMessage,